 From the Eq.~\eqref{EOM_conf_eq}, the particle production due to resonance is not possible without the presence of the gradient term.
 So the total gradient energy density in the configuration space should follow the total energy density of the particle production due to resonance.
 We will check it using the output files of the $\texttt{Latticeeasy}$~\cite{Felder:2000hq}.
 Now, we define the particle production due to resonance for the inflaton and the moduli,

 where $\omega^{\phi}_{k}$($\omega_{k}^{\sigma}$) is the frequency of the inflaton(moduli) for a particular mode $k$, and $n_{k}^{\phi}$($n_{k}^{\sigma}$) is the number density of the inflaton(moduli) for a particular mode $k$ which is shown in Fig.~\ref{fig:var_nk_alpha}.
 So, the total energy density of the particle due to resonance is $\rho_{\rm fluc}=\rho_{\rm fluc}^{\rm \phi}+\rho_{\rm fluc}^{\sigma}$.
-In Fig.~\ref{fig:rho_alpha}, the yellow line represents the total energy density of the particles due to resonance and the green line represent the total gradient energy density.
-From the Fig.~\ref{fig:rho_alpha}, we see that the particles production due to resonance follows the gradient energy density across all value of $\Tilde{\alpha}$.
-It also shows that the total energy density of the particle production due to resonance and the total gradient energy density decrease as $\Tilde{\alpha}$ decreases.
+In Fig.~\ref{fig:rho_alpha}, the yellow line represents the total energy density of the particles due to resonance and the green line represents the total gradient energy density.
+From Fig.~\ref{fig:rho_alpha}, we see that the particle production due to resonance follows the gradient energy density across all values of $\Tilde{\alpha}$.
+It also shows that the total energy density of the particle production due to resonance and the total gradient energy density decreases as $\Tilde{\alpha}$ decreases.